Elizabeth Blackwell: Honors

 Since 1949, the American Medical Women's Association has awarded the Elizabeth Blackwell Medal annually to a female physician.
 Hobart and William Smith Colleges awards an annual Elizabeth Blackwell Award to women who have demonstrated "outstanding service to humankind."

 In 1973, Elizabeth Blackwell was inducted into the National Women's Hall of Fame.

 The artwork The Dinner Party features a place setting for Elizabeth Blackwell.

 In 2013 the University of Bristol launched the Elizabeth Blackwell Institute for Health Research.

 On 3 February 2016, National Women Physicians Day was declared a National Holiday championed by Physician Moms Group after publishing a study in JAMA exposing that the majority of women physicians report still facing discrimination due to their gender and/or being a mother.
 The National Holiday pays tribute to Blackwell for the role she has played influencing women physicians in the present-day and their strivings for equity and equality.

 On 3 February 2018, Google honoured her as a doodle in recognition of her 197th birth anniversary.

 In May 2018, a commemorative plaque was unveiled at the former location of the New York Infirmary for Indigent Women and Children, which Elizabeth Blackwell and her sister Emily Blackwell founded.
 For the event, Jill Platner, a jewelry designer, designed a Blackwell Collection of jewelry inspired by Elizabeth Blackwell.

 Hobart and William Smith Colleges erected a statue on their campus honoring Blackwell.

 A 2021 book by Janice P. Nimura, The Doctors Blackwell, chronicles the life story of Elizabeth Blackwell and her sister Emily Blackwell.

 Poet Jessy Randall's interest in Blackwell was the original inspiration for what became her 2022 collection of poems about women scientists, Mathematics for Ladies.

+In 2025, SUNY Upstate Medical University erected a statue of Elizabeth Blackwell on its campus to celebrate her trailblazing career.